seaCatKim/PACE-LIB-R-timeseries/content/post/2020-12-01-part1-working-timeseries-data/index.md

 Even though this workbook only has two sheets of data, we might want to automate the reading and binding of all data sheets to avoid repeating code.
 This comes in very handy if you have a workbook with a dozen sheets of data, or if your data is split between several files.

-The purrr is a package that allows "mapping" functions (or set of operations) to several elements.
+The purrr package allows "mapping" a function (or a more complex command) to several elements.
 Here, we will _map_ the reading of the sheet to each _element_ in a vector of sheet names.

-Using the `map_dfr()` function makes sure we have a single dataframe as an output.
+Using the `map_dfr()` function makes sure we have a single data frame as an output.

 ```r